seniorly/sly-testing-exercise/README.md

 decided to create a web app optimized for mobile with an infinite scroll to show the tweets of your favourite twitter accounts.
 Luckily for you, your teammate has already created the application.

-Your task is to write unit and functional tests for the application.
+## *Your task is to write unit and functional tests for the application*.
 The app has a single screen that is composed of two main components: Menu and Tweet Stream You can organize your testing around these components.